Aaron Kaufman (politician): In the legislature

 Kaufman was sworn into the Maryland House of Delegates on January 11, 2023.
 He is a member of the House Judiciary Committee.

 Political positions

 Climate change

 In May 2022, Kaufman signed a Chesapeake Climate Action Network pledge to support legislation to get Maryland to use 100 percent carbon-free electricity by 2035 and to remove trash incineration from the state's "clean energy" classification.

 Disability rights

 While working at the Jewish Federations of North America, Kaufman pushed for legislation that would offer more financial security to people with disabilities, including the ABLE Age Adjustment Act (S.331) and the Savings Penalty Elimination Act (S.4102).
 In July 2011, Kaufman attended a Barack Obama rally at the University of Maryland, College Park to urge the president to protect disability funding in budgetary negotiations with Congress.

 During the 2025 legislative session, Kaufman introduced a bill that would give people the right to repair their own motorized wheelchairs.
 The bill passed and was signed into law by Governor Wes Moore.

+During the 2026 legislative session, Kaufman introduced legislation that would require police training for situations involving elopement.
+He also supported a bill that would allow parents of children with disabilities to share the use of tracking devices with their child's school so that school administrators could help find a child in the case of elopement.